MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Split-Path.md

 ## Description

-The `Split-Path` cmdlet returns only the specified part of a path, such as the parent folder, a subfolder, or a file name.
+The cmdlet returns only the specified part of a path, such as the parent folder, a subfolder, or a file name.
 It can also get items that are referenced by the split path and tell whether the path is relative or absolute.

 You can use this cmdlet to get or submit only a selected part of a path.